 How to Offer Help to a Tired Mom (Before They Ask)

 1. Make her a meal (or two).

 Whether she just gave birth or not, making ready-to-eat meals for the mom you know is a thoughtful gift.
-She may be exhausted, healing, or she may simply not feel like cooking.
-Organizing a way to give her some meals that she doesn’t need to make herself will go a long way in getting her through a challenging period.
+She may be exhausted, healing, or simply not want to cook.
+Organizing a way to give her some meals she doesn’t need to make herself will go a long way in getting her through a challenging period.